stellarspot/atomspace-storage/docs/performance/README.md

 # Performance Results

-[RandomTreeModel](/src/main/java/atomspace/performance/tree) has the following base parameters:
+[RandomTreeModel](/src/main/java/atomspace/performance/tree) is used to generate a random atom and has the following base parameters:
 * max tree width and height
 * max types and values
 * max variables